Defending Against Prompt Injection with DataFilter

 \section{Conclusion and Discussions}

 Our work shows that it is possible to defend a black-box commercial LLM and preserve its utility by using another trained LLM to filter malicious injections from the data. \textbf{DataFilter delivers a good balance of security, utility, and deployability.} Even though it is trained only on basic attacks, it generalizes effectively to more complex injection strategies.
+Similarly, our method transfers well to unseen domains: trained on Cleaned-Alpaca~\cite{alpacacleaned} (a single-turn instruction-tuning dataset), it generalizes to agentic benchmarks~\cite{zhan2024injecagent,debenedetti2024agentdojo} involving multi-turn tool calls in sandbox environments.
 Across multiple benchmarks, DataFilter consistently reduces attack success rates to near zero, outperforming detection- and prompt-based defenses, which either over-refuse benign inputs or miss attacks.
 Unlike system-level defenses, it requires no redesign of the agent or application and can be deployed in a plug-and-play manner to both commercial and open-weight models.
 Most importantly, DataFilter achieves these gains without sacrificing utility, maintaining task performance within a few percentage points (2\%) of the undefended model.
 Together, these findings confirm that DataFilter is the first model-agnostic defense to simultaneously satisfy all three desiderata outlined in \Cref{sec:datafilter}.